bleutzinn/grav-plugin-add-page-by-form/README.md

 Most configuration is set in the page which displays the 'Add page' form to the user.
 In the example page below the content of the 'pagefrontmatter' block must be seen as default settings for the new page.
 By defining form fields with the same name you can have the user override the default values by input via the form.

 The first step is to create the page with the form.

-Make sure the form page looks like:
+To add a page use this example as a starting point:
 ```
 ---
-title: 'Create New Page'
+title: 'Add New Page'
-route: '01.home/blog'
+route: '/'
 pagefrontmatter:
-    title: 'Fallback title'
-    content: 'Fallback content'
+    title: 'Default Page Title'
+    content: 'Default Page Content'
-    template: item
+    template: page
-    published: true
+    visible: true
     instructor:
         name: 'John Doe'
         title: 'dr.'
 form:
-    name: new-page-form
+    name: add-page-form
     fields:
         -
-            name: author
-            label: 'Author'
-            placeholder: Identify yourself as requested by your Instructor
-            autocomplete: true
-            type: text
-            validate:
-                required: true
-        -
             name: title
             label: 'Page Title'
-            placeholder: null
+            placeholder: 'Enter your page title here'
             autocomplete: true
             type: text
             validate: